Thursday, May 11, 2017

 11. 2023-Florida's Four Overtime Triumph

-Panthers left winger Matthew Tkachuk, son of former NHL all-star Keith Tkachuk, ends the sixth longest game in NHL history with a goal with 12.7 seconds remaining in the fourth overtime to give Florida a 3-2 victory over the Carolina Hurricanes in Game 1 of their Eastern Conference Finals.
+Panthers left winger Matthew Tkachuk, son of former NHL all-star Keith Tkachuk, ends the sixth longest game in NHL history as his goal with 12.7 seconds remaining in the fourth overtime gives Florida a 3-2 victory over the Carolina Hurricanes in Game 1 of their Eastern Conference Finals as the Panthers would go on to sweep the Hurricanes to send Florida to the Stanley Cup Finals for the first time since 1996.

 10. 1993-The Great One's Greatest Game